022/stalkoverflow/README.md

 `sudo pip install -r requirements.txt`

-The application uses XMPP protocol which supports most of the chat services like jabber and google-hangouts
+The application uses XMPP protocol which supports most of the chat services like jabber and google-hangouts.
+Alternatively twitter chat can also be used

 Run the service using

 `python stalkoverflow.py`

 Should prompt you for user id's and passwords for authentication.
 This information is stored until your system is switched off.
 Later asks you to pick tags to stalk on.
+If you're trying to get notified over twitter you need api keys and tokens.

 Looks like this: